Changelog

 Monitoring

-• Five checks on every site: uptime, SSL and certificates, DNS records, broken links, and performance.
+• Five check types are included for every site: uptime, SSL and certificates, DNS records, broken links, and performance.

-• Performance checks use Google PageSpeed Insights to flag slow pages and track Core Web Vitals over time.
+• Performance checks record Lighthouse scores, response time, and Core Web Vitals over time.

 Alerts and notifications